carp-lang/Carp/docs/Terminology.md

 ### REPL
 *REPL* stands for "Read Eval Print Loop" and is a common feature of a Lisp system.
 It allows expressions to be entered and executed at a command prompt.
 In Carp it is spelled with uppercase letters.

+### Interface
+An *interface* is a generic function signature that can have multiple concrete implementations.

+### Protocol
+A *protocol* is a collection of interfaces that can be implemented together as a unit for a specific type.